visuve/ostrinkets/readme.md

 ### byte_printer
 - Prints out a file in hex, byte by byte

+### record_sound
+- A simple sound recorder for Windows

 ## Prerequisites

-- Windows, Linux or FreeBSD
+- Windows, Linux, FreeBSD or macOS
-- GCC, Clang or Visual Studio 2019
+- GCC, Clang or Visual Studio 2022